animefn/ABST/README.md

 - crc32

 # Limitations:
-If your input has multiple audio tracks /multiple sub tracks, without any of them having the default flag, you will get no audio/sub.
+- If your input has multiple audio tracks /multiple sub tracks, without any of them having the default flag, you will get no audio/sub.  (see faq for a workaround)

 # FAQ